There’s no doubt that the incident was the wildest Oscars moment in recent memory, and hell, I’ll bet it will stay that way for a long time.

 However, that wasn’t the wildest part of the night.

-According to Littlefeather, John Wayne was having to be physically restrained by six security guards from running on stage and confronting her:
+According to Littlefeather, and it is still very much disputed, John Wayne was having to be physically restrained by six security guards from running on stage and confronting her:

 “During my presentation, he was coming towards me to forcibly take me off the stage, and he had to be restrained by six security men to prevent him from doing so.”

 It’s with a heavy heart to announce that Littlefeather has passed away at the age of 75.

 According to CNN,the Academy of Motion Picture Arts and Sciences announced her death in a Twitter post today, saying: